Shopkeeper News & Updates

 2. Importation documents (eg customs clearance, commercial invoices)

-3. An authorisation letter from the rights owner to you
+3. An authorization letter from the rights owner to you

-4. An authorisation letter from the rights owner to your supplier
+4. An authorization letter from the rights owner to your supplier

 Right off we can see that 2, 3, and 4 are basically impossible for you to get as an Amazon arbitrage seller, which just leaves option 1 – a valid invoice.